 Estimates show that nearly 2 out of every 1,000 births in the United States results in a birth injury.
 The majority of injured victims suffer debilitating brain injuries that have a lasting impact on their health and wellbeing.
 These injuries often require immediate and long-term medical treatment.
-When babies sustain an injury such as neonatal brain damage, they often go on to develop permanent disabilities that impact their health and wellbeing indefinitely.
-Although there is an array of causes for birth injuries, some babies suffer the devastating consequences of neonatal brain damage that is caused by the careless, reckless, or negligent actions of a medical professional.
+When babies sustain an injury such as brain damage, they often go on to develop permanent disabilities that impact their health and wellbeing indefinitely.
+Although there is an array of causes for birth injuries, some babies suffer the devastating consequences of brain damage that is caused by the careless, reckless, or negligent actions of a medical professional.

-Thousands of babies across the United States suffer neonatal brain damage as a result of errors made by negligent doctors, nurses, and other medical professionals.
+Thousands of babies across the United States suffer brain damage as a result of errors made by negligent doctors, nurses, and other medical professionals.
 These injuries often cause overwhelming pain and suffering that impacts victims and their families for the rest of their lives.
 To make matters even worse, the financial devastation families may endure from medical treatment can be crippling.
 When babies sustain these serious injuries, due to the negligence of medical professionals, it is imperative that their families contact a medical malpractice attorney as soon as possible to protect their legal rights as a victim.

 The personal injury attorneys at The Malpractice Group remain dedicated to helping families recover after tragic birth injuries.
 We understand the overwhelming mental, emotional, and financial challenges families often endure.
 To make things easier for them to move forward with medical treatment, we fight to ensure that they maximize their recoveries and hold negligent medical professionals accountable.